 About the course

-Our Level 3 Advanced Technical Extended Diploma in Agriculture is equivalent to three A levels and designed to fully prepare you to progress onto Higher Education or directly into the varied careers in the agricultural industry.
-You will also develop a deeper knowledge and enhanced practical skills with livestock, crops and machinery through a mix of classroom and practical activities.
-You will also engage with the farming community through visits and work experience.
+Our Level 3 Extended Diploma in Agriculture is equivalent to three A levels and designed to fully prepare you for Higher Education or go directly into the Agricultural industries.
+Through both classroom and practical activities, you will deepen your knowledge of livestock, crops and machinery.
+The course provides ample opportunities to engage with the farming community through visits and work experience.

 Why choose Brackenhurst